Dheovani/PDFConverter/README.md

 ```

 2. Open a terminal and navigate to the cloned directory.
+3. Run `pip install -r requirements.txt`
-3. Run the script by executing the following command:
+4. Run the script by executing the following command:

 ```python
 python3 PDFConverter.py